Old World monkey: Characteristics

 Old World monkeys are medium to large in size, and range from arboreal forms, such as the colobus monkeys, to fully terrestrial forms, such as the baboons.
-The smallest is the talapoin, with a head and body 34–37 cm in length, and weighing between 0.7 and 1.3 kilograms, while the largest is the male mandrill (the females of the species being significantly smaller), at around 70 cm in length, and weighing up to 50 kilograms.
+The smallest is the talapoin, with a head and body in length, and weighing between 0.7 and 1.3 kg, while the largest is the male mandrill (the females of the species being significantly smaller), at around in length, and weighing up to 50 kg.

 Most Old World monkeys have tails (the family name means "tailed ape"), unlike the tailless apes.
 The tails of Old World monkeys are not prehensile, unlike those of the New World monkeys (platyrrhines).

 The distinction of catarrhines from platyrrhines depends on the structure of the rhinarium, and the distinction of Old World monkeys from apes depends on dentition (the number of teeth is the same in both, but they are shaped differently).
 In platyrrhines, the nostrils face sideways, while in catarrhines, they face downward.
 Other distinctions include both a tubular ectotympanic (ear bone), and eight, not twelve, premolars in catarrhines, giving them a dental formula of:

 Several Old World monkeys have anatomical oddities.
 For example, the colobus monkeys have stubs for thumbs to assist with their arboreal movement, the proboscis monkey has an extraordinary nose, while the snub-nosed monkeys have almost no nose at all.

 The penis of the male mandrill is crimson and the scrotum is lilac; the face is also brightly colored.
 The coloration is more pronounced in dominant males.